 From the analysis, we conclude that: when there is a simultaneous increase in demand and a decrease in the supply of a product the equilibrium price always rises whereas the equilibrium quantity may increase decrease, or remain unchanged.

 I learned how the forces of demand and supply affect the price and quantity demanded.
-I could relate the research with real-life applications.
+I could relate the research to real-life applications.